Murad-code/World-DB-Spring/README.md

 ## employee-sql-dao
-World-DB-Spring 'Dungeons and Debuggerss' consisting of Imogen, Murad, Selam, Irina, Howard, Patryk and Phoenix 👋.
+World-DB-Spring 'Hibernate Haunters' consisting of Imogen, Murad, Selam, Irina, Howard, Patryk and Phoenix 👋.

 ## Project Overview
 This project creates a Java applicaiton that uses an SQL database which contains a list of countries and cities, along with other details.